Patina and Polish

 Stained glass video tutorial on patina

 You’re done!
 You now have a bright shiny copper masterpiece ready to hang.
-Congratulations 🙂http://everythingstainedglass.com/stained-glass-tutorialhttp://everythingstainedglass.com/wp-content/uploads/stained-glass-tutorial-4.jpghttp://everythingstainedglass.com/wp-content/uploads/stained-glass-tutorial-4-150x150.jpgCopper Foil ConstructionStained Glass TutorialsCornerstone,Patina and PolishFor A Sparkling Finish This stained glass tutorial shares expert tips on polishing and applying patina to copper foiled projects.
+Congratulations 🙂http://everythingstainedglass.com/stained-glass-tutorialhttp://everythingstainedglass.com/wp-content/uploads/stained-glass-tutorial-4.jpghttp://everythingstainedglass.com/wp-content/uploads/stained-glass-tutorial-4-150x150.jpgCopper Foil ConstructionStained Glass TutorialsCornerstone,Patina and PolishFor A Sparkling Finish This stained glass tutorial exposes the myth of polish and wax.
+In I share expert tips on polishing, applying patina and waxing copper foiled projects.
 This is the last thing to do before hanging your finished panel up for everyone to admire.
-It takes a fair bit of effort, but - as always - is...Milly FrancesMilly Francesmillyfrances@gmail.comAdministratorEverything Stained Glass
+It takes a fair bit...Milly FrancesMilly Francesmillyfrances@gmail.comAdministratorEverything Stained Glass